 Adding Bonds to Reduce Volatility

-Adding 20% bonds to a 100% stock portfolio reduces volatility from 18.5% to 14.7% (20.5% reduction) while sacrificing only 0.4% annual return.
-Bonds provide downside protection during equity bear markets through low or negative correlation, converting portfolio crashes from -50% to -40% magnitude.
+Adding 20% bonds to a 100% stock portfolio reduces volatility from 18.5% to 14.7% (a 20.5% reduction) while sacrificing only 0.4% in annual return.
+Bonds dampen portfolio swings through low or negative correlation with equities, converting peak-to-trough crashes from roughly -51% to -41%.

 How Bonds Reduce Portfolio Volatility

 Bonds reduce portfolio volatility through imperfect correlation with stocks.
-While stocks and bonds both represent financial assets, they respond differently to economic conditions and investor sentiment.
+Although both are financial assets, they respond differently to economic conditions and investor sentiment.

-Correlation mechanics: Stock-bond correlation averaged +0.20 over 1926-2020 period (Campbell & Viceira, 2002), meaning bonds capture only 20% of stock market moves.
-During risk-off periods (2008 financial crisis, March 2020 COVID crash), correlation turns negative—stocks fall while bonds rally as investors seek safety.
+Correlation mechanics: Stock-bond correlation averaged approximately +0.20 over the 1926-2020 period, meaning bonds capture only about 20% of stock market movements.
+During risk-off episodes (the 2008 financial crisis, March 2020 COVID crash), correlation turns sharply negative as investors flee equities for the safety of government debt.

-The mathematical principle: portfolio volatility equals weighted average of individual volatilities minus diversification benefit from imperfect correlation.
-With stock-bond correlation of +0.20, a 60/40 portfolio achieves 36.8% lower volatility than weighted average would suggest.
+The mathematical principle: Portfolio volatility equals the weighted average of individual asset volatilities minus a diversification benefit that grows as correlation falls below +1.0.
+With a stock-bond correlation of +0.20, a 60/40 portfolio achieves meaningfully lower volatility than a simple weighted average would suggest.

 Volatility Reduction Across Allocation Models